zappee/docker-images/oracle-weblogic-12.2.1.4-admin-server/README.md

     ~~~

 ## 9) Environment variables used by the build
-The Docker image is built based on the environment variables.
+The WebLogic Admin server in the docker image is installed during the first startup of the docker container based on environment variables.
 These variables have default values, but they can be changed before starting the build process.
 In this section, you can find information about the variables and their default values.